-- The appliance must be installed in an insulated frost-free room. - The appliance must be placed level. - The appliance must not be placed in a room with a high level of humidity (such as a bathroom). - In order to prevent condensation on the outside of the appliance, the installation room must be ventilated. - Newly built houses with a lot of moisture from the construction work need to be ventilated in a natural manner before putting the appliance into use. - Make sure there is a free space of at least 70 cm, 2.5 ft at the front of the appliance and a free headroom of 1.8 m, 6ft. - Make sure there is a free space of at least 25 cm, 10" above the appliance, for connecting the appliance and any necessary servicing of the circuit board.
+- The appliance must be installed in an insulated frost-free area (> 10 °C, > 45 °F), in order to, for example, prevent freezing of the condensate discharge. - The appliance must be placed level. - The appliance must not be placed in a area with a high level of humidity (such as a bathroom). - In order to prevent condensation on the outside of the appliance, the installation area must be ventilated. - The Flair condensation should drain into a separate drain or condensate pump located below the appliance. - Provide an air break (physical separation) between the condensate drain and receptor per local plumbing codes. - Newly built houses with a lot of moisture from the construction work need to be ventilated in a natural manner before putting the appliance into use. - Make sure there is a free space of at least 70 cm, 2.5 ft at the front of the appliance and a free headroom of 1.8 m, 6ft. - Make sure there is a free space of at least 25 cm, 10" above the appliance, for connecting the appliance and any necessary servicing of the circuit board.
+The ambient temperature has to be between +10 °C and + 40 °C (45 °F and 104 °F).